alexnwk/pandas-ta/README.md

 [![Contributors](https://img.shields.io/badge/contributors-19-orange.svg?style=flat)](#contributors-)
 ![Example Chart](/images/TA_Chart.png)

+This fork makes pandas-ta compatible with the latest version of numpy.

 _Pandas Technical Analysis_ (**Pandas TA**) is an easy to use library that leverages the Pandas library with more than 130 Indicators and Utility functions.
 Many commonly used indicators are included, such as: _Simple Moving Average_ (**sma**) _Moving Average Convergence Divergence_ (**macd**), _Hull Exponential Moving Average_ (**hma**), _Bollinger Bands_ (**bbands**), _On-Balance Volume_ (**obv**), _Aroon & Aroon Oscillator_ (**aroon**), _Squeeze_ (**squeeze**) and **_many more_**.